Learning from Home

 Hampshire have also produced some exciting cross curricular activity packs for home learning.
-They are for all ages and this week's is called 'Jump into Summer!'
-You will find the link below.
+They are for all ages and this week's is called 'Music all around'' You will find the link below.

 In school we have a team of people who come in and share stories from the bible with our children.
 This is called 'Open the Book.'
 Since they have not been able to come in, they have produced some videos for the children.
 The first is here:

 We know how important it is to carry on with our learning, even though most of us are at home.
 Here are some of the best places you can go in order to continue your learning journeys.

 Learning Wall – We have created a shared and moderated notice board (posts require approval so don't worry if they don't appear straight away!) if you want to share any learning or activities you have been doing in your households over lockdown.
 No matter how small the learning activity, we want to see what you’ve been up to.

 Rev Katrina – We are delighted that Rev Katrina is keen to keep in touch.
 This is the link to the Anna Benefice YouTube channel: